Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Extra Experimental Results and Details

 \subsection{Hyperparameters}

 In table \ref{table:hpcifar10}, \ref{table:hpcifar100}, and \ref{table:hpcinic10}, we summarize the hyperparameter settings for all experiments.
-If applying our GKT framework to a new CNN architecture with different datasets, we suggest tuning all hyper-parameters based on our hyperparameters.
+If applying our FedGKT framework to a new CNN architecture with different datasets, we suggest tuning all hyper-parameters based on our hyperparameters.